neothink-dao/neothink.io/docs/database/schema_documentation.md

 > - Update this file after every migration (see [Migrations Guide](./MIGRATIONS.md))
 > - Ensure all new/removed tables and columns are documented
 > - Reference the latest ERD in [database_diagram.md](./database_diagram.md)
-> - Link this documentation in onboarding and developer guides ([Getting Started](../getting-started/README.md))
+> - Link this documentation in onboarding and developer guides ([Getting Started](../getting-started/README.md), [Onboarding Checklist](../getting-started/README.md#onboarding-checklist), [Admin Guide](../admin/CONTINUOUS_IMPROVEMENT.md))

 ![Neothink Schema](https://assets.neothink.io/docs/schema-banner.png)

 ## 📋 Overview

 The Neothink platform ecosystem is built on a sophisticated multi-tenant architecture with a comprehensive database design that supports cross-platform authentication, content management, and user engagement features.
-This document provides detailed specifications of the database schema design, relationships, and key components.
+This document provides detailed specifications of the database schema design, relationships, and key components, and is intended for both developers and admins seeking to understand or extend the platform.

-> **Note for Developers**: This schema documentation is regularly updated to reflect the latest database structure.
+> **Note for Developers & Admins**: This schema documentation is regularly updated to reflect the latest database structure.
 Ensure you're viewing the most recent version before implementing changes.
-See also: [Migrations Guide](./MIGRATIONS.md), [Supabase Integration](./SUPABASE-INTEGRATION.md), [ERD](./database_diagram.md), [Security Guide](../security/security.md).
+See also: [Migrations Guide](./MIGRATIONS.md), [Supabase Integration](./SUPABASE-INTEGRATION.md), [ERD](./database_diagram.md), [Security Guide](../security/security.md), [Troubleshooting](../troubleshooting/README.md), [Support](../support/README.md).

 ## 📊 Database Schema Organization